Bus Accident Lawyers

 What to Do if You are Injured in a Bus Accident

 If you have been injured in a bus accident, the first priority is always to make sure that you and your loved ones receive prompt medical attention.

 Next, it is in your best interest to contact an experienced bus accident attorney, as soon as possible.
 There are regulations that are specific to bus companies and government transit lines.

 An experienced bus accident attorney will be able to determine how they apply to your case.
-Also, there are statutes of limitation that restrict the amount of time you have to file a claim after a bus accident.
+Also, there are statutes of limitation that restrict the amount of time you have to file a personal injury claim after a bus accident.

 We urge you to contact Cellino & Barnes, so we can help you make sure your case is handled properly and that the filing deadlines in your case are protected.